timopaehrisch/slimnode/README.md

 The script will guide you through the installation process and ask, which steps you want to perform.
 The setup process for a Bitcoin node is usally pretty straight-forward:

-- Secure your system, install necessary software, create bitcoin user etc.
+- Install/Update system software, create bitcoin user, firewall configuration etc.
-- Install Bitcoin node
+- Install Bitcoin and Lightning node software
-- Install Lightning node(s)
-- Install administration tools (RTL)
+- Tools, VPN & Wallets (RTL und ZeusLN)

 You can also leave out steps, if they have already been performed and you re-run the installer script.

-These are these interactive steps:

-1. Install software packages, create bitcoin user and configure system (firewall etc.)?
-- Mandatory, run once.
-Updates the system and installs necessary software.
-Also creates the bitcoin system user.

-2. Install Bitcoin Core 27.0?
-- Mandatory, run once

-3. Install c-lightning?
-- Optional

-4. Install lnd?
-- Optional

-5. Install Ride The Lightning?
-- Optional

-6. Configure Wireguard?
-- Optional

-# File Structure

-All node implementation and RTL run as the bitcoin user (home directory /home/bitcoin).
+Most software runs as the bitcoin user (home directory /home/bitcoin).

-## Logfiles
+## Important Logfiles

 | Node Software | Path |
 | -------- | ------- |